-Would the RPA or the Refined RPA cause direct land use impacts?
+Would RA1 cause direct land use impacts?

-The RPA and the Refined RPA would include the widening of I-26 with one additional lane in each direction from Broad River Road to St. Andrews Road, collector-distributor (CD) lanes, and interchange improvements from Harbison Boulevard to Sunset Boulevard at I-26, from the Saluda River to the Broad River on I-20, and from I-26 to Colonial Life Boulevard on I-126.
+RA1 would include the widening of I-26 with one additional lane in each direction from Broad River Road to St. Andrews Road, proposed collector-distributor (CD) lanes, and interchange improvements from Harbison Boulevard to Sunset Boulevard at I-26, from the Saluda River to the Broad River on I-20, and from I-26 to Colonial Life Boulevard on I-126.
 The existing partial interchange at I-126 and Colonial Life Boulevard would be converted to a full interchange, and the existing interchange at I-26 and Bush River Road would be eliminated (although roadway improvements are still proposed on Bush River Road in this location).
-A key feature of these alternatives is the proposed turbine interchange at the I-26 and I-20 junction.
+A key feature of this alternative is the proposed turbine interchange at the I-26 and I-20 junction.

-As shown in Table 3.1-3, approximately 155 acres of existing land uses at the interchanges would be converted to transportation uses for both the RPA and the Refined RPA.
+As shown in Table 3.1-3, approximately 155 acres of existing land uses at the interchanges would be converted to transportation uses for RA1.
 Because the areas evaluated around interchanges often overlap, this number is slightly higher than the acreage anticipated to be converted at the corridor level.
+RA1 is expected to convert approximately 118 acres of existing non-transportation land uses to transportation use at the corridor level.
+Most of this conversion would occur at the interchanges; however, there would be some minimal conversion along the mainlines of I-20, I-26, and I-126 as well.
+Generally speaking, commercial, industrial, and office uses would be converted in these areas.
+Table 3.1-4 provides the total acres of land uses converted for RA1 at the corridor level.